Author: GRC Practice Director, Alex Hollis.

 Writing the Questions

-When drafting the questions, there are some simple techniques to improve the collection of information and help manage the assessment fatigue experienced by the respondent.
+When drafting the questions, there are some simple techniques to improve the collection of information and help manage third party risk and the assessment fatigue experienced by the respondent.

 Communication is about getting the thoughts and concepts from your own mind into someone else, despite how often we communicate we all still make mistakes from time to time.
 Even face-to-face with the full benefit of voice, tone, inflexion, facial and gestural expressions, knowing your audience as well as the ability to ask clarifying questions to get the full context, we all still on occasion miss the true meaning of what another person was trying to convey.